-Cryptocurrency taxation: are you doing it right?
+Cryptocurrency taxation in Czechia: are you doing it right?

 The tax administration has detected irregularities in the tax returns of a number of taxpayers.
 The major irregularities were mainly related to the taxation of cryptocurrency income.
 Auditors will therefore focus on this area again.
 Will this affect you?